jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 - checkout: none
 ```
 The deployment stage inputs are the build pipeline artifacts, not the
 source code.
-The template disables checkout because it doesn’t need any
+The template disables checkout because it doesn't need any
 data from the git repository to do its job.

 #### Pin Helm Version